 - Physical strain.
-Choose a carrier that suits the caregiver’s body type and preferences, properly adjust it, and to take breaks when needed to prevent fatigue or muscle strain.
+Choose a carrier that suits the caregiver’s body type and preferences, properly adjust it, and take breaks when needed to prevent fatigue or muscle strain.

 - Limited mobility.
 While babywearing provides hands-free mobility, it can also limit certain movements or activities for the wearer.
 Avoid situations that may pose a safety risk due to reduced mobility or impaired balance.

 These potential negative effects are relatively rare and can usually be avoided by practicing safe babywearing techniques, using appropriate carriers, and being attentive to the baby’s needs and comfort.